-Travelers are eligible for 75 percent (75%) of the total per diem rate on the first and last day of travel.
-For example, if the per diem rate allows a \$54\$ total reimbursement, \$41.00 would be allowable on a travel departure or return day $($54 \times .75 = $41.)$ As a result, the time of departure and time of return are not considerations for calculating the Meal Per Diem when associated with overnight travel.
+Travelers traveling overnight, either in-state or out-of-state, are eligible for 75% of the total per diem rate on the first and last day of travel.
+For example, if the per diem rate allows a \$50\$ total reimbursement, \$37.50 would be allowable on a travel departure or return day ( $$50 \times .75 = $37.50$ ) As a result, the time of departure and time of return are not considerations for calculating the Meal Per Diem when associated with overnight travel.

-When meals are provided to an employee in conjunction with out of state travel events on a travel departure or return day, the full meals per diem reimbursement rate is reduced by the amount of the provided meal(s) after the 75% proration.
-For example, if the per diem allows a \$54 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be \$26 [\$54 .75= \$41 less \$15 lunch = \$26.00.
+When meals are provided to a Traveler in conjunction with out-of-state travel events on a travel departure or return day, the meals per diem reimbursement rate is reduced by the amount of the provided meal(s) after the 75% proration.
+For example, if the per diem allows a \$50 total reimbursement, and lunch was provided at no cost on a travel departure or return day, the total allowable reimbursement for that day would be 23.50 \$37.50 less \$14 lunch = 23.50.